t1oluwani/Portfolio/READme.md

 - **ReactJS**: Utilized for interactive components and managing state within the portfolio.
 - **Font Awesome**: Icon library for social media and other icons.

-## Known Issues

-- The contact form does not currently have a backend action configured; integration with a backend service is required to process form submissions.

 ## Citations
 - [Owl Carousel:](https://www.youtube.com/watch?v=YQCDUJ6hhNY)